 We believe that effective governance is a major contributor to long-term performance and investor confidence.

-In keeping with contemporary practices of good corporate governance, Capital Power has a board of eight directors, seven of whom are independent for the purposes of National Instrument 58-101.
+In keeping with contemporary practices of good corporate governance, Capital Power has a board of 10 directors, nine of whom are independent for the purposes of National Instrument 58-101.

 The Board of Directors (the board) is responsible for the stewardship of Capital Power by providing independent, effective leadership to supervise the management of Capital Power’s business and affairs and to grow value responsibly, in a profitable and sustainable manner.
 The board is responsible for: